urbanjost/M_intrinsics/md7/EXIT.md

                        names must be unique within the same scope.

    Unnamed **exit** statements could introduce errors when loop nesting is modified.
-Therefore names are strongly recommended accept perhaps where the loop comprises only a few lines of code.
+Therefore names are strongly recommended except perhaps where the loop comprises only a few lines of code.

 ### **Examples**